Edmonton-Public-Library/Metro/README.md

 A new `.env` file is also required to store the staff ID and password which are kept in a `.env` file in the `${METRO_HOME}` directory.
 See example `.env` file below.

+The `.env` file contains the staff user ID and password, as well as the staff prompt override code.

 ```bash
 # Environment file for MeCard server.
 # This file is used for SDapi to store the 'staffPassword'